How to Choose Jaggery and Tips to get perfect Athirasam Adhirasam

-- Coming to rice nowadays adhirasam rice is sold in and around Salem and Coimbatore grocery stores in the name of Maavu Arisi (Picture Below), if not go for Raw Rice/any Pachai Arisi otherwise the last option is Sona Masoori Rice.
-Most of the time i use Sona Massori and got good result.
+- Coming to rice nowadays adhirasam rice / pachai arisi is available in and around Salem and Coimbatore grocery stores in the name of Maavu Arisi (Picture Below), if not go for Raw Rice/any Pachai Arisi otherwise the last option is Sona Masoori Rice.
+Most of the time i use Sona Massori and got good results so far.

-- Try to use Sunflower oil to deep fry it, the vegetable or canola oil also works but it turns little crisp when you flatten the athirasam thin.
+- Try to use Peanut Oil/Sunflower oil/Cholestrol to deep fry it, the vegetable or canola oil also works but it turns little crisp when you flatten the athirasam thin.

 - So always flatten the athirasam little bit thick as shown in picture 3 to get soft athirasam.

-- Deep fry in medium flame, too hot oil temperature makes uncooked athirasam in center.
+- Deep fry in medium flame, too hot oil temperature makes uncooked athirasam in the center.

 - Too low temperature turns the athirasam hard and crisp.